How D2C Brands Scale Exponentially with New-Age Inventory Management & WMS Solution

-D2C e-commerce is growing leaps and bounds, aided by factors like increasing penetration of mobile and internet services, and the mushrooming growth of 3PL companies, especially in the urban areas.
-D2C offers a number of benefits such as cost-cutting, greater control of the supply chain, better quality management, and more efficient returns management.
-It is thus a forward integration of sorts, wherein the brand takes care of its order fulfillment processes.
+D2C e-commerce is growing faster with increasing penetration of mobile and internet services, and the mushrooming growth of 3PL companies, especially in the urban areas.
+It offers benefits like cost-cutting, greater control of the supply chain, better quality management, and more efficient returns management.

 Inventory management and merchandise planning for e-commerce

-As soon as brands take charge of their supply chain, a number of technical areas would require their attention.
-Foremost of these is optimizing the space of the warehouse to expedite order picking and smoothen overall order processing.
+As soon as brands take charge of their supply chain, a number of technical areas demand attention.
+Foremost is optimizing warehouse space to expedite order picking and smoothen overall order processing.
 Synchronizing incoming orders and inventory, establishing the best possible floor plans, and picking rules, are some of the prime functions of a new-age WMS.

 Assortment planning, space management, and in-season planning are some aspects of inventory management orchestrated by an automated inventory management solution.
 These solutions make use of analytics and algorithms to ensure inventory planning is aligned with the long-term strategy of a brand for a given customer segment.